Last chance to save Kyoto deal at climate talks

 Diplomats hope there will be some progress on funding to help developing countries most at risk from the effects of global warming, particularly in Africa and small island states.

-There is also a chance that some wealthy nations will pledge deeper emissions cuts.
+There is also a chance that some nations will pledge deeper emissions cuts.

 But the debt crisis hitting the euro zone and the United States makes it unlikely those countries will provide more aid or impose new measures that could hurt their growth prospects.